Anthony Lo Surdo SCCONTACT DETAILS

 Anthony is accredited as an advanced mediator, arbitrator and expert determiner.

-He regularly advises and has appeared for:
+He has advised and/or has appeared for:

 The ACT Government.